 - All forms of agriculture should, and can, be available to future generations.

-- CropLife International supports a practical approach that offers true choice to farmers and consumers, and one that does not impose disproportionate standards that would in practice equate to a prohibition.
+- CropLife International supports a practical approach that offers a true choice to farmers and consumers and one that does not impose disproportionate standards that would in practice equate to a prohibition.

 - Existing national laws on civil liability provide long-established, proven tools to manage any potential liability issues associated with co-existence.

 - Co-existence requires mutual respect and tolerance between practitioners of different production systems: no single system has any right to dominate others.

 - Farmers and citizens must be free to choose to share in the proven benefits of GM.